gSchool/docker_intro/sections/part2.md

 You've built a Docker app.
 JOY!
 But you're using Docker for a reason: to share and collaborate.
 Next we'll talk about how to share your apps.

+### Trouble-shooting

+Here's some common issues you may run into while learning Docker, along with some ways to troubleshoot.

+**Tip 1: Docker connection issues**
+If the docker server seems to be down or you're getting errors that say docker isn't running, first try closing your terminal session out and starting a new one.
+Then run `docker info` or `docker version` to check if it's running.

 [Continue to the next section ...](part3.md)